michaelpalumbo/forkingpaths/README.md

 To begin playing the synth, click the **Join** button in an empty room of the Lobby column to the left of this page.
 This will open the Synth App in a new tab.

 1. Along the top of the window is the menubar.
 Click *File > Load Demo Synth*.
-2. In adddition to loading the demo synth, the Patch History window will also open in a new tab.
-Keep this open, andand try to have it visible alongside the synth at all times.
+2. In addition to loading the demo synth, the Patch History window will also open in a new tab.
+Keep this open, and try to have it visible alongside the synth at all times.
 3. Back on the Synth App.
 In the demo synth, there are 5 synth modules:
     - AudioDestination: The audio output.
 Connect to here to hear audio play through your speakers/headphones.
     - LFO: Low frequency oscillator with waveform selection